joaks1/PyMsBayes/doc/source/tutorials/background.rst

 changes in climate fragmenting communities into refugia, etc.).
-For example, if an event split a community of species 260,000 years ago, we might expect the divergences across multiple species co-distributed across the barrier created by the event (a black rectange below) to be temporally clustered.
+For example, if an event split a community of species 260,000 years ago, we might expect the divergences across multiple species co-distributed across the barrier created by the event (the ominous "black rectange" below) to be temporally clustered.
 More specifically, let's say we are interested in investigating three species of lizards that are co-distributed across the putative barrier.
 In order to infer the affect of the historical event on diversification, we